cbirdlab/charybdis/README.md

     - Example: testrun/TestData.sampledescs.csv
     - **Note:** barcodes cannot have 'I' basepair code.
 I replace with 'N'.

-Your directory should like this:
+Your project directory should like this:

         <projname>/
         ├── out